pavel-kirienko/o1heap/README.md

 Memory allocators used in general-purpose (non real-time) applications often leverage a different class of algorithms which may feature poorer worst-case performance metrics but perform (much) better on average.
-For a hard real-time system, the average case performance is generally less relevant, hence it can be excluded from analysis.
+For a hard real-time system, the average case performance is generally less relevant so it can be excluded from analysis.

 The above-defined theoretical worst-case upper bound H may be prohibitively high for some memory-constrained applications.